Alcohol and Drugs

-Different countries have different attitudes towards alcohol and your behaviour may offend others.
+Different countries have different attitudes towards alcohol and drugs and your behaviour may offend others.
 Try to recognise your limits and make sure that you are taking care of yourself:

 - Accidents are more likely to happen after drinking alcohol or taking drugs so be careful and know your limits.